keithpitt/DKPredicateBuilder/Readme.markdown

 Returns an `NSCompoundPredicate` with all the predicates defined

-`- (NSString *)compoundPredicateKey;`

-Returns an MD5 hash of the NSCompoundPredicate.
-This is usefull for cache keys.

 ## Running Specs

 To run the specs, open [DKPredicateBuilder.xcodeproj](https://github.com/keithpitt/DKPredicateBuilder/tree/master/DKPredicateBuilder.xcodeproj) project, and run the `Specs` target.
 You will need to